DarylStark/isEven_cpp/README.md

 ## Project structure

 In the `src` folder are the source files; the `getEven.cpp` is the main C++ program which includes a the `isEven.h` header.
 This header gets changed during runtime if a number is requested that is not yet calculated by my efficient algorithm.
-When the file gets changed, you can recompile the program to get the value you need.
+When the file gets changed, the programm will be recompiled automatically.

 ## Compile instructions